mawyss/scion/doc/protocols/scion-header.rst

 EPIC Version (EV):
    - **EV = 0:** *unused*
-   - **EV = 1:** *unused (in the future this may be used for EPIC-HP with improved path authorization on every AS on the path, which corresponds to EPIC Level 1 in the paper.)*
+   - **EV = 1:** *unused (in the future this may be used for a full-path version of EPIC-HP, where every AS on the path has its hop validation field, and not only the penultimate and last ASes on the path)*
    - **EV = 2:** Provides per-packet source authentication: every AS on the path can verify that the packet source is authentic.
-     Corresponds to EPIC Level 2 in the paper.
-   - **EV = 3:** *unused (may be used for path validation in the future, which corresponds to EPIC Level 3 in the Paper.)*
+   - **EV = 3:** *unused (may be used for path validation in the future)*

 EPIC Reflected Response (R):
-  Unused at the moment.
-Meant to indicate that the packet is a (reflected) response to a previously sent EPIC Version 3 packet.
+  Indicates that the packet is a (reflected) response to a previously sent EPIC Version 3 packet.

 Hop Field
 ^^^^^^^^^
-We reduce the size of the MAC field to 2 bytes and assign a 4-byte Hop Validation Field (HVF) to the freed space.
-The total size of the Hop Field stays the same (12 bytes).
-Note that only two bytes of the MAC are involved in the MAC-chaining process (see `Hop Field MAC Computation`_ and `Path Calculation`_), so ASes in EPIC-SAPV can still verifiy the MAC as in standard SCION.

 ::

      0                   1                   2                   3